Translating CDA to FHIR

 How it works

-For health tech vendors: Either you or your connection sends CDA documents to a Redox FHIR® endpoint for translation.
+For vendors: Either you or your connection sends CDA documents to a Redox FHIR® endpoint for translation.
 Then, we return a FHIR® bundle of resources to your system, or to a cloud for storage (e.g., Google Cloud FHIR® server).
 However, we don't support CDA translation like this with data on demand.

 Either way, Redox API actions allow you to retrieve clinical data from healthcare organizations or clinical networks.
 Our FHIR® API returns a bundle of resources (30+ possible) with the normalized data so that you can accomplish your own unique workflow.